CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md

 # Multistructure Fixed and Variable Overhead Costs

-In ProcessForce, businesses can define and manage both simple and structured Fixed and Variable Overhead costs, offering greater flexibility in cost allocation.
+In CompuTec ProcessForce, businesses can define and manage both simple and structured Fixed and Variable Overhead costs, offering greater flexibility in cost allocation.
 This multi-structure costing feature enables the differentiation and presentation of various overhead costs in a more organized manner, helping users to track and calculate costs with precision.
 This approach can significantly enhance the accuracy of cost roll-ups and provide more insightful financial data for better decision-making.

 ---